What is Due Diligence in Real Estate?

 Why do sellers need due diligence?

+Sellers need due diligence to avoid any obstacles to selling their home.
 In this period of time, sellers must do two main things.
 First, they must honor the real estate contract and ensure the buyer’s inspectors can access the property.
 Secondly, the seller must verify that all records related to their property are accurate and up to date.

 Why do buyers need due diligence when they already have a real estate agent?

 A buyer’s agent can be a great advocate in negotiations, but they need to know the house’s flaws or potential pitfalls first.
 Due diligence inspections give your realtor the information they need to speak up for you and work out the repairs and contract terms.
-Checking the house is invaluable for real estate investors, first-time homebuyers, and anyone who wants to walk into a situation with full awareness of what they’re buying.

-- Major, costly flaws with the house
+- Inheriting major, costly flaws with the house.

-- Title defects
+- Title defects causing legal problems.

-- Inaccurate financial data
+- Discovering inaccurate financial data regarding the home.

 Going through the due diligence process protects the buyer to ensure they are getting a good investment.
 The due diligence period is also crucial for mortgage lenders to determine whether they will approve the loan or if the property is too risky.
-Likewise, homeowners insurance companies assess their risk.
-Meanwhile, the title company runs a title report and ensures no defects or claims against its ownership.

 It’s a common step in real estate transactions so buyers can legally back out of a transaction that turns out to be a bad deal.
 For example, if the home inspector notices termite or mold damage, the buyer can move forward with the purchase contract or back out without any penalties (if the contract says so).